hollowdll/Veneet-CRUD/README.md

 # Veneet-CRUD
 Final project for my programming 2 college course.

-This project is a dynamic web application that implements basic CRUD operations (Create, Read, Update, Delete) for SQLite databases.
+This project is a dynamic web application that runs on Apache Tomcat server.
+It implements basic CRUD operations (Create, Read, Update, Delete) for SQLite databases.
 - Backend is written with Java
 - REST API with Java Servlet
 - Handles HTTP request methods (GET, POST, PUT, DELETE)